poxar/dotfiles/README.md

 * **50-59** basic aliases, and functions, that may be used anywhere else.
 * **no-number** everything else

-## Deployment

-I use make for deployment.
-It helps with dependency-management and external stuff, and I can define certain configuration-sets I use rather often.

-When something changes I can simply run make again, and stow takes care of relinking and cleaning of dead links.

 ## Install

 Make sure you have zsh, git and stow installed and in your `$PATH`.